ARCTraining/data-vis/_sources/data-vis-101/01-introduction.md

 Sometimes it is useful to consider figure designs that do not entirely satisfy your design preferences.
 Situations may include:
 - Producing a quick plot for yourself to check if results are expected.
 This plot is just for you and will not be shared or published.
 It might not be worth sinking lots of time into this, and in this case the default ugly colours and small axes labels might do the trick, instead of sinking time into  plotting script you're going to only use once or twice as part of a process.
 - If there is a standard or default way of showing information within your field, it might be a good idea to stick with this instead of revolutionising the area and introducing a new way of visualising a standardised data set (unless you want to devote time to this paradigm-shift!).
 Using a standard, well-known, familiar plot-type can quickly get your audience on-board and have them focus on your results instead of focusing on trying to understand the new groundbreaking figure you've designed.
 - Accessibility!
-All the above rules deserve to be broken if it increases the accessibility of the figures, because again the key important element of any scientific visualisation is to communicate a key message, and you're excluding a lot of scientists if you make something inaccessible.
-This includes ensuring font sizes are large and readable, labels are clear, legends are detailed enough that line/point colour are not the only descriminating factor for data, and when necessary, you allow a little bit more "cartjunk" if it improves legibility.
+All the above rules deserve to be broken if it increases the accessibility of the figures, because again the key element of any scientific visualisation is to communicate an important message, and you're excluding a lot of scientists if you make something inaccessible.
+This includes ensuring font sizes are large and readable, labels are clear, legends are detailed enough that line/point colour are not the only descriminating factor for data, and when necessary, you allow a little bit more "chartjunk" if it improves legibility.
 Colour-vision related accessibility again should be considered by using colourblind-safe palettes and again not relying solely on colour to differentiate between features.

 ## Rule 10: Get the Right Tool(s)